Let's talk in more detail now about the biopsychosocial formulation,

 You know a little bit now about how to make a differential diagnosis

-and a little bit about the DSM-5 and ICD-10 coding systems.
-Thank you.
+and a little bit about the DSM-5 and ICD-11 coding systems.